ArielMAJ/DataStructures/C03/Algorithmic_Toolbox/README.md

 - The array can be in any order;
 - Goes through an array from start to end until a given value is found.

+### Binary Search - O(log n)

+- The array needs to be sorted;
+- Makes use of the fact that the array is sorted to find the value faster: it recursively looks at the middle position and goes to the left if the searched value is smaller than the middle one or to the right otherwise.